Praqma/Praqmatic-Automated-Changelog/roadmap.md

 ## Testing and quality

-Today we have a fair amount of tests on different levels in PAC, from unit tests, to functional tests and integration tests that interacts with real systems.
+Today we have a fair amount of tests on different levels in PAC, from unit tests - that are not really unit tests, to functional tests and integration tests that interacts with real systems.

 When changing code, we have the following goals: